 At ancient times this section was the north-west corner of the “upper city”, and the tower and walls were built to protect this side.

-The walls in this site were first built by the Hasmonean kings in the 2nd C BC in the highest point in the old city (773M).
-This construction was in order to strengthen the new expanded western side, the "upper city", which had no natural defenses -unlike the valley of Kidron on the east side.
+The walls in this site were first built by the Hasmonean kings in the 2nd century BC in the highest point in the old city (773M).
+This construction was in order to strengthen the new expanded western side, the “upper city”, which had no natural defenses -unlike the valley of Kidron on the east side.
 The site was located in the north-western corner of the Hasmonean defense walls.

 Herod the Great, the great builder of Jerusalem and Israel, added here 3 mighty towers (37-34BC), naming them after Miriam (his wife, buried in a cave west to the tower), Hippicus (his friend), and Phatsael (Phasaelus, his brother).
 The western third tower still stands, and is the base of the current citadel.
 Herod built his palace in the adjacent area south to the towers.
 For a detailed description by Jozefus Flavius, see below.